Princess Diana earned enduring popularity and unprecedented public scrutiny due to her activism and glamour.

 Family and Divorce

-Diana, Princess of Wales, was the ex-wife (1981-1996) of Charles, Prince of Wales; the mother of the heir, second in line to the British throne, Prince William, Duke of Cambridge (born 1982); and one of the most important celebrities of his time.
+Diana, Princess of Wales, was the ex-wife (1981-1996) of future King Charles III; the mother of the heir, second in line to the British throne, Prince William, Duke of Cambridge (born 1982); and one of the most important celebrities of his time.

 The couple married on July 29, 1981, at St. Paul’s Cathedral in a globally televised ceremony watched by hundreds of millions of viewers.
 Their first child, Prince William Arthur Philip Louis of Wales, was born on June 21, 1982, and their second, Prince Henry (“Harry”) Charles Albert David, on September 15, 1984.